 Lands in CREP are open year-round to public hunting and fishing access.
-Landowner permission is required for trapping.
-CREP lands are owned by private individuals who have enrolled them in the Conservation Reserve Program (CRP) and signed a lease agreement with GFP to provide public hunting and fishing access, and target wildlife habitat conservation in the James River Watershed.
-These lands were enrolled in the program starting at various times between 2010 and 2013 and will be in CREP for 10 to 15 years or longer if re-enrolled.
-Most CREP greas have excellent wildlife habitat established and provide quality hunting opportunities.
-Over 60,000 acres of CREP will be open to public hunting this fall.
+Landowner permission is required for trapping and night hunting.
+CREP lands are owned by private individuals who have enrolled them in the Conservation Reserve Program (CRP) and signed a lease agreement with GFP to provide public hunting and fishing access, and target wildlife habitat conservation in the James River or Bia Sioux River Watersheds, Most CREP areas have excellent wildlife habitat established and provide quality hunting opportunities.
+Over 75,000 acres of CREP will be open to public hunting this fall.